 This model's engine is fitted with Yamaha Power Valve System (YPVS).
-This system boosts engine power by means of a valve that controls exhaust
+This system boosts engine power by means of a valve that controls exhaust port opening aperture.

 The YPVS system has been extensively tested and set-up by Yamaha.
 Changing the YPVS settings without sufficient technical knowledge can result in reduced engine performance or even engine damage.